List of Attack on Titan chapters: Before the Fall

 Attack on Titan: Before the Fall (進撃の巨人 Before the fall) is a light novel written by Ryō Suzukaze and illustrated by Thores Shibamoto.
-It initially follows the story of Angel, the blacksmith who develops the first prototypes of the Vertical Maneuvering Equipment, before focusing on a young man who was found as a baby in the stomach of a Titan.
+It initially follows the story of Angel, the blacksmith who develops the first prototypes of the Vertical Maneuvering Equipment, before focusing on a young man who was found as a baby in the mouth of a Titan.
 Three volumes of Before the Fall were published between December 2, 2011, and June 29, 2012.
 Vertical licensed the light novels in October 2013 for distribution in English.